 This activity works well to break the group into pairs for an activity.

-- Invite the girls to list three of their favorite things to do on the note card.
+- Invite the group to list three of their favorite things to do on the note card.
 Ask them to also draw a picture (stick figure is fine) or a symbol that represents their interests.

 - Collect the cards and put them in a deck.